 - And politically the program improved the impact and effectiveness of expensive legacy CRM infrastructure and reinforced its role as the system of record and single source of truth driving the sales process.

-The expert faculty of the Revenue Enablement Institute has just completed a major research initiative – The 21st Century Commercial Model – that explores the trends and technologies that will transform sales, marketing and service.
-This 62 page in depth analysis will outline ways your organization can transform the commercial model to accelerate sales, grow profits and dramatically improve the return on legacy investments in technology, data and content.
+The expert faculty of the Revenue Enablement Institute has just completed a major research initiative – The Revenue Operating System – that defines a systems for generating sustainable and scalable growth and profiles the 100 commercial technologies that represent building blocks to create that system.
+This 62 page in depth analysis will outline ways your organization can reconfigure, rationalize, and optimize your commercial technology portfolio to accelerate sales, grow profits and dramatically improve the return on legacy investments in technology, data and content.
 It’s a great way to learn how your organization can assemble a digtial selling platform that connects the dots across your growth technology portfolio to accelerate revenues and improve sales productivity.